Breaking the Spell of Loneliness

 Forthcoming Tour Dates:

 George Monbiot & Ewan McLennan – Breaking the Spell of Loneliness.
-Aberdeen, 8pm on Sunday 5th February 2017.
-Venue: The Blue Lamp, Aberdeen.
-More information
+Brighton, 8pm on Sunday 7 May 2017.
+Venue: The Spire.
+More Information

 “**** It’s a powerful, poignant set, with McLennan’s effectively understated vocals matched against his classically influenced guitar work and harmonica, with sparse, effective backing including violin, harmonium and cello.”
 Robin Denselow, The Guardian.